 Menahga Elementary School got the whole school to ‘Go Wild.’
 The program was presented to the 4th grade class, participating in a daily activity challenge — Walk to the Headwaters.
 The rest of the school incorporated the program into their monthly school assemblies.
 They had physically active games, guest speakers and taste testing.
 The families of the 4th grade participants told us they were eating more whole grain foods, checking labels, and using recipes from class.
 Parents remark their children were more physically active at home and making healthier choices.

-Find a SNAP-Ed educator in your community
+Find a SNAP-Ed health and wellness coordinator in your community

 Counties served: Beltrami, Cass, Carlton, Chisago, Cook, Crow Wing, Isanti, Itasca, Kanabec, Koochiching, Lake, Mille Lacs, Morrison, Pine, St. Louis and Todd.